 Even if the previous year was great for your company, you might come out of it feeling a bit beat up or exhausted.
 If that’s the case, it can be easy to go into an annual planning feeling like the last year was a failure.

-Before we do any planning at our annual session, we follow the EOS Process, and take time to each share a few things: Three great things from the business and one great thing from our personal lives.
+Before we do any planning at our annual session, we follow the EOS Process, and take time to share a few things.
+Three great things from the business and one great thing from our personal lives.
 There are always things to celebrate—so we celebrate them!
-This process sets the stage for positive and productive session while letting us acknowledge hard work and extra effort.
+This process sets the stage for a positive and productive session while letting us acknowledge hard work and extra effort.